Omoleye-J/HackBio-Genomics-Workshop/README.md

 PCA and MDS were carried out in Linux using PLINK.
 PCA and MDS plots were generated in RStudio (see plots in Rplot files above).
 For further information,

-see Technical Specification _project3
+see Technical Specification _project3.pdf

 see pharmocogenomics_project.sh for Linux codes

-See pharmacogenomics-PCA&MDS.R for R codes
+See pharmacogenomics-PCA&MDS.R for R script

+See Technical article-PHAMACOGENOMICS.pdf

 Reference Tutorials